markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/04/21/brethren/index.md

   - COVID
 ---

-The Exclusive Brethren is a “high control” church run from Sydney by Bruce Hales, the “Elect Vessel”.
-“High control” is a term used to describe groups where the leadership exert a high degree of control over members’ private lives, including their finances, friendships and sex lives.
+The Exclusive Brethren is a "high control" church run from Sydney by Bruce Hales, the "Elect Vessel".
+"High control" is a term used to describe groups where the leadership exert a high degree of control over members’ private lives, including their finances, friendships and sex lives.

 The Exclusive Brethren are a breakaway group of Brethren who split from the Open Brethren many years ago, and are much more [insular and strict](https://en.wikipedia.org/wiki/Exclusive_Brethren#Criticism) that their Open cousins, including limiting members’ internet access.